envoyproxy/playground/docs/proxies/create.rst

 It should be not too long and not too short, 4 or 5 characters is probably best.

 The name should only include the characters a-z, 0-9, ``_``, ``-``, and ``.``.

+You can also select which version of Envoy to use.

+The default is to use the ``envoyproxy/envoy-dev:latest`` container image.

+You can ensure you are using the most recently published image by selecting the "Pull image" checkbox.

 .. rst-class::  clearfix